-This method of watering also prevents plants from forming deep, healthy root systems because the water they find is always near the surface of the soil.
+This method of watering also prevents plants from forming deep, healthy root systems because the water they find is always near the surface of the dirt.

 Manual, deep watering is another option, but it also comes with issues.
 When you water plants deeply and infrequently, you run the risk of over-watering and causing root rot. [source]

-With SIP just the right amount of water is always available and is delivered from beneath the plant rather than from above.
-Using a sub-irrigation system to provide water ensures that plants develop deep, healthy roots.
+With a sub irrigated planter just the right amount of water is always available and is delivered from beneath the plant rather than from above.
+Using a SIP system to provide hydration ensures that plants develop deep, healthy roots.

 Another advantage of the self-watering planter system is nutrient retention.
-When watering plants in the garden or in traditional pots and containers, the water runs through the soil and washes nutrients away.
+When watering plants in the garden or in traditional pots and containers, the water runs through the dirt and washes nutrients away.

-With a wicking system, the provided nutrients stay in place and available to the plants.
-Any nutrients that do leak into the water reservoir are taken back up when the “plant drinks.”
+With a wick watering system, the provided nutrients stay in place and available to the plants.
+Any nutrients that do leak into the reservoir are taken back up when the “plant drinks.”

-Using just the right amount of water is good for the plants and good for the environment.
+Using just the right amount is good for plants and good for the environment.
 When top-watering plants usually more water is used than the plants need.

 Furthermore, water is lost to draining-off and evaporation.
 With a reservoir and wick system, only the amount needed to keep the growth medium at a constant moisture level.

-When planting and growing using SIP, you will almost never need to top-water the plants.
+When planting and growing using a sub irrigated planter, you will almost never need to top-water the plants.

-Just fill the basin (aka water reservoir or sub-irrigation system) with clean water whenever the water level drops.
+Just fill the basin (aka water reservoir or sub irrigated planter) with clean water whenever the water level drops.
 The water is transported and diffused as needed throughout the plant’s growing medium.

 With most styles of self-watering flower pots, the pot containing the plant sits on top of the removable reservoir, and the bottom of the pot does not touch the water.

-A wick is threaded through the holes in the bottom of the pot, and draws water into the soil at a steady rate through “capillary action.”
+A wick is threaded through the holes in the bottom of the pot, and draws water into the dirt at a steady rate through “capillary action.”

-Capillary action is defined as the ability of a liquid to move through soil or other materials. [source]
+Capillary action is defined as the ability of a liquid to move through dirt or other materials. [source]

-To get the capillary action started, the soil must be “primed” by giving the plant a good top-watering at the outset.
+To get the capillary action started, the potting mix must be “primed” by giving the plant a good top-watering at the outset.
 Allow excess water to flow through to the reservoir.
 From then on, only add water to the reservoir.

-With most of these planters, you check the water level by looking into the “viewing lip” of the reservoir.
+With most of these sub irrigated planters, you check the water level by looking into the “viewing lip” of the water reservoir.
 Some have a “viewing window“ that allows you to see the water level in the reservoir.

 Some brands of SIP have water indicators that stick up from the surface of the potting medium.
 This is handy if the plants are set up in a way that makes it difficult to see the actual water level.

-With some larger planters, the water in the reservoir is not held in a separate saucer.
+With some larger sub irrigated planters, the water in the reservoir is not held in a separate saucer.
 Instead, it is separated preventing the root ball from sitting in the water.

-In this type of planter, a small portion of the potting soil extends into the reservoir and the soil, itself, acts as a wick.
+In this type, a small portion of the potting mix extends into the water reservoir and the soil, itself, acts as a wick.
 The tank is refilled through a tube or PVC pipe that runs from the top of the pot to the bottom.